 His friend, Annabeth, daughter of Athena, and the main female protagonist in the series, explains to him: “The letters float off the page when you read, right?
 That’s because your mind is hard-wired for ancient Greek….And the A.D.H.D. – you’re impulsive, can’t sit still in the classroom.
 That’s your battlefield reflexes.
 In a real fight, they’d keep you alive.
 As for the attention problems, that’s because you see too much, Percy, not too little.
 Your senses are better than a regular mortal’s.”

-Riordan treats the pros and cons of ADHD like a pro himself– ultimately giving the reader respect for the untapped powers and hidden hero within each ADD child, while giving an accurate and compassionate glimpse into his or her struggles.
+Riordan treats the pros and cons of ADHD like a pro himself– ultimately giving the reader a respect for the untapped powers and hidden hero within each ADD child, as well as giving an accurate and compassionate glimpse into his or her struggles.

-For fans, here’s Rick Riordan’s website and blog.
-While this is a review of the Percy Jackson and the Olympians series, Percy returns in the Heroes of Olympus series.
-House of Hades, the next in the series, will be available on October 8 of this year.
+For fans, Rick Riordan’s blog is here.
+And his newest book in the Heroes of Olympus series, House of Hades, will be available on October 8 of this year.